 The WD Gold family now features new 16TB and 18TB CMR HDD capacities.
 Also available are an upgraded line of Ultrastar JBOD platforms and an Ultrastar hybrid storage server featuring Ultrastar 16TB and 18TB CMR HDDs.

-“Western Digital’s expanded family of data centre HDD solutions addresses a variety of customer needs, which puts them in a unique early position to capitalise on cloud and OEM customer transitions to 18TB, and even to 20TB for those optimising the benefits of SMR,” says TRENDFOCUS vice president John Chen.
+“Western Digital's expanded family of data center HDD solutions addresses a variety of customer needs, which puts them in a unique early position to capitalise on cloud and OEM customer transitions to 18TB, and even to 20TB for those optimising the benefits of SMR,” says TRENDFOCUS vice president John Chen.

 “Capacity-enterprise HDDs will continue to dominate the nearline and secondary storage market as there is simply no other cost-effective substitute for data at scale.
 As a result, we expect nearline disk drive exabytes shipments to grow at a 32.5% CAGR, reaching 1.9 zettabytes by 2024.”

 Announced in September 2019 and currently shipping, the 20TB Ultrastar DC HC650 host-managed SMR HDDs and 16TB and 18TB Ultrastar DC HC550 CMR HDDs are the industry's first commercial implementation of EAMR technology.

 Together with HelioSeal for power efficiency and mechanical innovations such as the TSA to enhance head-positioning accuracy and deliver greater capacity capabilities, these drives deliver leading areal density.

 These nine-disk drives also enable customers to more efficiently provision and scale their data center environments with unmatched TCO value.

 Following the recent availability of WD Gold NVMe SSDs, Western Digital has again expanded its WD Gold family of drives for channel customers to include 16TB and 18TB CMR HDD models.